 This might cause you to think that you could start a new trend by using an extension like .tv or .biz., but I don’t recommend that approach.
 Using these extensions on your domain name could actually hurt your credibility online.
 Allow me to explain further.

-The biggest reason you need to utilize one of the top three domain extensions is because it adds to your credibility instantly.
+The biggest reason you need to utilize one of the top three domain extensions is that it adds to your credibility instantly.
 You no longer look amateurish.
 Using any extension other than the three aforementioned extensions is similar to going to that big job interview wearing your pajamas.
-No one will take you serious.
+No one will take you seriously.

 Even the most successful websites who used the .net extension to grow their company, often look back on the decision with regret.
 That’s because many potential visitors simply search for the .com first, and they lose a huge amount of potential traffic even after years of building a successful website.